eed3si9n/eed3si9n.com/content/posts/sbt-remote-cache.md

 ### low-level foundation

-In the abstract we can think of a cached task as:
+In the abstract, we can think of a cached task as:

 ```scala
 (In1, In2, In3, ...) => (A1 && Seq[Path])
 ```

-If we can save the hash of inputs and the result somewhere, like on a disk, we can skip the evaluation of expensive tasks, and present the result instead.
-The result of a cached task is be represented as an `ActionValue`:
+If we saved the hash of inputs and the result somewhere, like on a disk, we can skip the evaluation of expensive tasks, and present the result instead.
+The result of a cached task is represented as an `ActionValue`:

 ```scala
 import xsbti.HashedVirtualFileRef